croct-tech/cache-js/README.md

 ### Behavior strategies

-- [`ErrorResilientCache`](src/errorResilient.ts): A cache wrapper that suppress and logs errors from the underlying cache.
+- [`ErrorResilientCache`](src/errorResilient.ts): A cache wrapper that suppresses and logs errors from the underlying cache.
 Consumers can then assume that the cache never fails.

 ## Contributing